kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/pipelines.md

         fail_op()
 ```
 #### Ignore upstream failure
-The [ignore_upstream_failure()][ignore-upstream-failure] configuration from [pipeline_task] is useful if the caller task has upstream dependencies.
+The [`.ignore_upstream_failure()`][ignore-upstream-failure] configuration from [`pipeline_task`][tasks-configurations] is useful if the caller task wants to ignore the failures of upstream tasks.
 If the pipeline task fails, this method converts the caller task into an exit handler and continues to collect outputs from the upstream tasks.

-If the task has no upstream tasks, either through data exchange or an explicit dependency by using .after(), this method has no effect.
+If the task has no upstream tasks, either through data exchange or an explicit dependency by using `.after()`, this method has no effect.

 In the following pipeline definition, `clean_up_task` is executed after `fail_op`, regardless of whether the task fails or not: